BEF-BEF/Jerma/README.md

 # Quick Start Tutorial

-Advanced commands are commented out.
+Advanced commands are commented out on main.py.
 This quick start tutorial will enable you to search the transcriptions.
+See the bottom of page if you want to transcribe videos yourself.

 - Install Python3 from [this link](https://www.python.org/downloads/release/python-3114/).
 Ensure you add Python to your system path during installation as it will save you a lot of typing.